Mount Scopus: Modern era

-Article VIII of the 1949 Armistice Agreements signed by Israel and Jordan in April 1949 called for a resumption of "the normal functioning of the cultural and humanitarian institutions on Mount Scopus and free access thereto; free access to the Holy Places and cultural institutions and use of the cemetery on the Mount of Olives; resumption of operation of the Latrun pumping station; provision of electricity for the Old City; and resumption of operation of the railroad to Jerusalem."
+Article VIII of the 1949 Armistice Agreements signed by Israel and Jordan in April 1949 called for:

 In January 1958, Francis Urrutia, a representative of the UN Secretary-General, tried to persuade Jordan to abide by Article VIII, but without success.
 In May 1958, Jordanian soldiers fired on Israeli patrols, killing a UN officer and four Israeli policemen.

+Mount Scopus was not a traditional exclave.
+There were two versions of the demilitarization agreement: one was initialed by Franklyn M. Begley, a UN official; the local Jordanian commander; and the Israeli local commander; while the other was not initialed by the Israeli local commander.
+Having two versions of the map was the cause of many incidents within the Mount Scopus area.

-Ralph Bunche, assistant to UN Secretary-General Dag Hammarskjöld visited Jerusalem and Amman to find a solution, followed by Hammarskjöld himself, again unsuccessfully.
+Ralph Bunche, assistant to UN Secretary-General Dag Hammarskjöld, visited Jerusalem and Amman to find a solution, followed by Hammarskjöld himself, again unsuccessfully.
 The Mount Scopus Agreement signed on July 7, 1948, regulated the demilitarised zone around Mount Scopus and authorized the United Nations Truce Supervision Organization to settle disputes between the Israelis and Jordanians.

-Two Jewish-owned plots in al-Issawiya, known as Gan Shlomit or Salomons Garden, were purchased by Mrs. V.F.
+Two Jewish-owned plots in Issawiya known as Salomons Garden were purchased by Mrs. V.F.
 Salomons in 1934 and sold to the Gan Shlomit Company, Ltd. in 1937.
-This land was surrounded by a fence, but clashes erupted when Arabs living on the other side of the fence sought to cultivate land, pick olives and carry out repairs on homes close to the fence.
+It was surrounded by a fence, but clashes erupted when Arabs living on the other side of the fence sought to cultivate land, pick olives, and carry out repairs on homes close to the fence.
 The Arabs were requested not to work closer than fifty metres from the fence unless prior permission was granted by the Israeli police.
-There were two versions of the demilitarization agreement: one was initialed by Franklyn M. Begley, a UN official; the local Jordanian commander; and the Israeli local commander; while the other was not initialed by the Israeli local commander.
-Having two versions of the map was the cause of many incidents within the Mount Scopus area.